bootprint/bootprint-openapi/README.md

 ## Maintainers / Contributors wanted

-*I'm sorry to say that I won't be able to develop new features for this project in the near future.
-But: I will probably be able to discuss and merge pull-requests, and to publish new versions.*

-Please understand that I'm not using `bootprint-openapi` myself at the moment and all I'm doing (or not doing at the moment) is for other people to fill their needs.
-I have a limited time each week to work on open-source projects and I want to work on some other projects.

-#### Here is my proposal
+I'm still looking for people to help me with the bootprint project.
+I have found some new ambitions to make bootprint-openapi the greatest offline documentation generator for OpenAPI specifications.
+I have started, by releasing the current version as 1.0 to show that it's time to start using [semver](https://npmjs.com/package/semver) for versioning.

+I have created a Twitter account [@bootprintjs](https://twitter.com/bootprintjs) that will now be used for announcments and for gathering user feedback.
+I also plan to setup a blog.

+But I might still need your help.
+I am, for example, certain, that there are greater designers out there than me and I feel that some parts of bootprint-openapi need a redesign.
+So:

 * If you want to start maintaining the module(s), please let me know and I'll give you push access.
 * I will help you by giving pointers to code-lines that need to be changed for a given feature.
 * I will try to publish new versions as fast as possible.
 * I might also give you publishing-rights on npm, although that seems like a large step and I would have to be confident that you don't misuse it.
-Asking doesn't cost.

 ## Overview